romaintilhac/percolation-diffusion/README.md

 ## Instructions & user changes

-The model can be directly launched by running _mainPercolationDiffusion.m_ (only the size _y2_ [m] of the column may be changed in this file).
+The model can be directly launched by running _mainPercolationDiffusion.m_.
 There are two main sections that contains parameters that can be safely changed by the user in _initializeAdhoc.m_ (marked as USER CHANGE):
 - Firstly, the **Main parameters**, which include P-T conditions, porosity, melt velocity, time and saving intervals, as well as the proportion of Eu<sup>2+</sup>/Eu<sup>3+</sup> (to investigate the diffusive fractionation of europium among the REE, as in [Tilhac _et al._, 2023](https://www.nature.com/articles/s41467-023-36753-0)).
 - Secondly, the **Mineral parameters**, which include modal proportions, grain size and the activation of the P and T dependencies on diffusivities.
 The default mineral allocations are olivine (_Oli_), clinopyroxene (_Cpx_), orthopyroxene (_Opx_), garnet (_Grt_), spinel (_Spl_) and plagioclase (_Plg_).